 Quitting smoking may be difficult for long-term smokers, who are most likely to develop chronic obstructive pulmonary disease.
 It's very important for reducing lung deterioration, however.
 A patient should use all the help available to end their smoking habit.
 Once they no longer smoke, the person may be able to deal with the symptoms that have developed up to that time.
 Of course, the best plan is to never start smoking or to quit before any symptoms of COPD appear.

 Some Other Possible Treatments

 Inhaled forms of medications are frequently prescribed to help relieve symptoms.
 Bronchodilators expand the airways, allowing more oxygen to reach the lungs.
 Corticosteroids reduce inflammation.
 Inhalers containing a combination of these two types of medications are often used.
-There are other inhaled and oral medications that may be helpful as well.
+Some other inhaled and oral medications may be helpful as well.
 AAT may be administered to patients who lack the protein.

 A program known as pulmonary rehabilitation may be very helpful for a COPD patient.
 This program involves a combination of strategies to improve the patient's quality of life.
 It teaches useful breathing techniques and exercises and includes physical therapy and instructions for the proper use of medications and respiratory devices.
 An exercise program can be very beneficial for COPD patients, but it's important to follow a medical professional's advice about exercise type, duration, and frequency.

 A person with COPD should ask their doctor whether getting an annual flu vaccine would be beneficial.
 They may need to inhale supplemental oxygen at night and perhaps during the day as well.
 In certain cases surgery may be performed to remove damaged areas in lungs.
 A lung transplant may be performed if a lung is severely damaged and if a new lung is available.
 Hopefully researchers will soon discover new ways to help people with chronic obstructive pulmonary disease.